Keeping it in the Family

-When it was time for retirement, a keeper often had many sons or nephews ready and willing to take over lighthouse responsibilities.
-Willie O’Donnell, temporary keeper at Inishowen Lighthouse took over from his uncle James O’Donnell who had been doing the job for an astonishing 60 years.
-At the ripe old age of 85, James O’Donnell had understandably gotten too stiff to go up the lighthouse tower and tend to the light.
-Willie was just 17 when he took over from his elderly uncle and devoted his life to the light until he too retired at the age of 75.
+When it came to retirement, a keeper often had a string of sons or nephews ready and willing to take over the family business.
+Willie O’Donnell, Temporary Keeper at Inishowen Lighthouse took over from his uncle James O’Donnell who had been doing the job for an astonishing 60 years.
+At the ripe age of 85, James O’Donnell had understandably gotten too stiff to go up the tower and put on the light.
+Willie was just 17 when he took over from his elderly uncle and devoted his life to the light until he retired at 75.